Know exactly how many kids are coming

 • Gift preferences (or "no gifts")

-• Weather backup plan for outdoor events
+• Weather backup plan for outdoor parties

 • Co-host contact info

-Why birthday RSVPs work better by household
+Why birthday RSVPs work better one family at a time

-One response per family
+One reply per family

 Co-host with your partner